 1. You need a WordPress security plugin.

-A WordPress plugin will block certain addresses from trying to get into your account and will also alert you to multiple login attempts.
-These plugins are made specifically to scan your site for compromising activity.
+A WordPress plugin will block certain addresses from trying to get into your account and will also alert you to multiple login attempts and bot activity.
+These plugins are made specifically to scan your site for any compromising activity.

 Another plugin that can help with keeping your site secure is Login Lockdown which keeps track of how many times someone tries to log in to your site and blocks their attempts after a certain number of tries.